Mike Sarne: Personal life

-He attended the School of Slavonic and East European Studies earning a BA.
+He attended the School of Slavonic and East European Studies at University College London, earning a BA.
 Sarne had a relationship with Brigitte Bardot only a few days after her honeymoon with Gunter Sachs.
 He has five children – two from his 1969–1978 marriage to Tanya Sarne, founder of the designer label Ghost; and three with second wife Anne Musso, whom he married in 2004 in Chelsea, London.

-Sarne had an affair with Geneviève Waïte, while directing her in his 1968 film Joanna.
+Sarne had an affair with Genevieve Waite, while directing her in his 1968 film Joanna.
 He was physically violent towards her during filming; in a 1968 interview with New York Magazine he said of hitting Waïte that it was "the only way to direct this girl, otherwise she's very cheeky.
 She has to be shown.
 I mean she knew that unless she behaved herself she'd get slapped down.
 One is polite to girls so long as they behave themselves" and that he "didn't punch her around as corrective punishment.
 Only when she annoyed me".